NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Union Representative.md

 Choose two ability boosts.
 One must be to **Intelligence** or **Charisma**, the other is a free boost.

 You're trained in the Diplomacy skill and the Legal Lore skill.
-You gain the [[Feats/Contract Negotiator|Contract Negotiator]] skill feat.
+You gain the [[Contract Negotiator|Contract Negotiator]] skill feat.

 *Source: Pathfinder Lost Omens: Highhelm*
 *OGL*